About this listing

 Other Things to Note

 WIFI - There is public wifi in the village but it is not very fast.
 As with all Greek infrastructure the wifi can be unreliable at times and at others work perfectly.
-Because of the location of the house (close to the mountain) wifi reception is not very good at all.
-However there are some alternatives.
-There is a free hot spot which is really quite good at the village of Keramoutsi, 2 villages down from Loutraki and about 10 minutes by car.
-There is an internet cafe in the village of Gazi which is around 15 minutes by car from the house and of course hot spots all through the city of Heraklion.
+Because of the location of the house (close to the mountain) wifi has been difficult in the past but we now have a very strong antenna which seems to be working well.
+There are also hot spots in the village and around the area including the village of Keramoutsi nearby and of course hot spots all through the city of Heraklion.
 If you are looking for high speed internet connections 24 hours a day then Loutraki might not be the place for you.
 You will get internet but sometimes it may not be as fast as you are used to.
+1039K(PHONE NUMBER HIDDEN)

 Please leave the house neat and tidy as you found it.
 Please respect the village residents but also take the time to get to know them - they are lovely people and know a lot about the local area.
 Instructions for the washing machine and stove are in the kitchen cupboard.
 Please smoke outside the house.
 Checkout is at 10 am but if you need more time or want to leave your bags for a couple of hours, contact me and if I can I'll try and accommodate your needs.